REGISTER EARLY AS SPACES ARE LIMITED IN EACH AGE GROUP !

 Boulder Valley Lacrosse is a community based, nonprofit 501c3 organization dedicated to spreading the great sport of lacrosse throughout Northern Colorado.

-We organize boys competitive travel teams for our primary lacrosse season, spring, as well as travel teams, camps and clinics in the fall, winter, and summer.
+We organize boys competitive travel teams for our primary lacrosse season, spring, as well as camps and clinics in the fall, winter, and summer.

 Who coaches for BVL?

 We have a mix of parents and young men who volunteer their time.
 Almost all of our coaches have high school or college lacrosse playing experience.
-In 2018, we will have boys coaches who played at top college programs including Cornell, Harvard, Dartmouth, Bucknell, Lehigh, Hobart, Hofstra, Penn State, and Colorado.
+In 2023, we will have boys coaches who played at top college programs including Colgate, Bucknell, Hobart, Princeton, Penn State, and Colorado.
 We strongly encourage all of our coaches to participate in our coach certification program, which follows the recommendations of the Positive Coaching Alliance and US Lacrosse.

 All BVL coaches pass a background check administered by NCSI and agree to our BVL Coaches Pledge of Responsibility.

 BVL Executive Director Andrew Davies grew up playing in the lacrosse hotbed of Rochester, New York.
 He is a graduate of Amherst College and holds a master's degree from the University of Colorado.
 Before joining BVL, he served as the varsity head coach at Green Mountain High School in Lakewood and has coached for Denver Elite and Icon Lacrosse.
-Andrew is one of several US Lacrosse certified Level II coaches in Colorado, and he continues to play club lacrosse with the BVL men's team in the Mile High Lacrosse League and the Vail Shootout.
-He also serves on the US Lacrosse National Men's Game Rules Subcommittee, and the Colorado Youth Lacrosse Association's Executive Committee.
+Andrew is one of several US Lacrosse certified Level II coaches in Colorado.
+He serves on the Colorado Youth Lacrosse Association's Executive Committee and is a past member of the US Lacrosse National Men's Game Rules Subcommittee.
+In 2019, he worked as the Lacrosse Operations Manager for the Premier Lacrosse League, in its inaugural season.

 My son has no experience in lacrosse.
 Can he play for Boulder Valley Lacrosse?